geomarker-io/codec/data-raw/codec_tbl/drivetime/README.md

 ## Data

-Each tract-level drive time is an area-weighted average of intersecting 6-minute interval drive time isochrones.
+Each tract-level drive time is an area-weighted average of intersecting 6-minute interval drive time isochrones calculated for the packaged 2020 census tract geographies.